 In this paper, we investigate what failure patterns exist in LEO networks and satellite servers and how they may impact LEO edge software systems.
-We present our taxonomy of possible failures in \cref{sec:failures} from a software system perspective, including ground-to-sat communication degradation, compute component faults in space, and effects of orbital safety maneuvers.
-To this end, we review network performance studies, astronomical and physical models, and regulatory filings; study the behavior of existing LEO communications satellites based on public ephemerides; model radiation effects; and perform simulations of LEO satellite constellations.\footnote{We make all artifacts used to produce this paper available at \url{https://github.com/pfandzelter/leo-edge-failure-models}.} Based on this taxonomy, we propose future research directions on making LEO edge software resilient (\cref{sec:resiliency}).
+We give an overview of satellite communication constellations (\cref{sec:background}) and existing studies of their real world performance (\cref{sec:relwork}).
+In \cref{sec:failures}, we then present a taxonomy of possible failures from a software system perspective, including ground-to-satellite communication degradation, compute component faults in space, and effects of orbital safety maneuvers.
+We review network performance studies, astronomical and physical models, and regulatory filings; study the behavior of existing LEO communications satellites based on public ephemerides; model radiation effects; and perform simulations of LEO satellite constellations.\footnote{We make all artifacts used to produce this paper available at \url{https://github.com/pfandzelter/leo-edge-failure-models}.} Finally, we propose future research directions on making LEO edge software resilient \cref{sec:resiliency}.